 - (h) Any land use definition. - 22.
 Require that the owner of a canopy sign and/or a projecting sign that encroaches into or over Municipal property or right-of-way enter into an encroachment agreement with the Municipality (Motion 10-2020-08-11). - 23.
 Remove the sign permit renewal periods for all types of signs there are other ways to enforce sign maintenance. - 24.
+Incorporate the provisions of existing highway sign policies into Schedule 11 under Third-Party Signs. - 25.
 Numerous other housekeeping amendments.